kshitij-mittal/VaxChiNation/README.md

 # VaxChiNation
-Our aim is to understand if this Chicago's vaccination program has yielded significant improvements in the public health scenario in Chicago.
+Our aim is to understand if VaxChiNation (Chicago's vaccination program) has yielded significant improvements in the public health scenario of the city.